 This is an extremely simple way of making what has become known as an extremely sophisticated pastry.
 I wanted these macarons to look rustic and crackled–in short, old-fashioned macarons.
 If you prefer smooth macarons, click here for the recipe.
-These walnut macarons are made with neither Italian nor French meringue; in fact they’re made without any meringue at all.
+These walnut macarons are made with neither Italian nor French meringue; in fact, they’re made without any meringue at all.
 That’s why they’re so simple!
 There’s no need to leave them out to develop a crust, no doubling the baking sheets, no drizzling water under the paper when you take them out of the oven.
 Just combine the ingredients, pipe them out and pop them into the oven.
-The result is delicious.
-The macarons have the right degree of chewiness and their pure walnut taste is a treat for the palate.
+The result of this Rustic Walnut Macarons Recipe is delicious.
+The macarons have the right degree of chewiness, and their pure walnut taste is a treat for the palate.

 Recipe for 14 double macarons (28 cookies)

 If your walnuts aren’t shelled, begin by shelling them.
-The weight given above is the net weight you’ll need for this recipe.
+The weight given above is the net weight you’ll need for this Rustic Walnut Macarons Recipe.

 Don’t run the processor more than necessary; simply ensure that the two ingredients are thoroughly combined.